Equivariant symmetry-aware head pose estimation for fetal MRI: Methods

 Our goal is to estimate a 6-DoF canonical object pose $T$ from a 3D volume, with respect to the volume coordinate frame.
 We estimate the rigid pose $T\!=\!t\circ R$ by separating it into its rotation $R$ and translation $t$ components (Fig.~\ref{fig:overview}).

-\subsection{Translation estimation}
+\subsection{Translation Estimation}

 In rigid pose estimation, it is customary to place the origin of the object coordinate frame at the object center~\cite{xiang2018}.
-If $\psi: \mathbb{R}^3 \rightarrow \{0,1\}$ is a binary object occupancy function, then $t$ can be computed from a set $X$ of sampled points (i.e., voxel coordinates): $t=\frac{\sum_{x\in X}x \psi(x)}{\sum_{x\in X}\psi(x)}.$ See Appendix~\ref{sec:unet_arch} for our implementation of $\psi$ using a CNN for fetal brain segmentation from whole-uterus MRI volumes.
+The translation $t$ can be computed from a binary object occupancy function $\psi: \mathbb{R}^3 \rightarrow \{0,1\}$: $t=\frac{\sum_{x\in X}x \psi(x)}{\sum_{x\in X}\psi(x)}$, where $X$ is the set of sampled points (i.e., voxel coordinates).
+Appendix~\ref{sec:unet_arch} describes our implementation of a CNN for fetal brain segmentation from whole-uterus MRI volumes that constructs the occupancy function $\psi$.

-\subsection{Rotation estimation}
+\subsection{Rotation Estimation}